Wall Shelf with Hooks | DIY

 Here’s another cute little wall shelf that looks like it was made from a table.
 Wouldn’t it be perfect for a small bathroom or guest room?

-This former stocking holder was redone with a great new color and really unique hooks.
+This former stocking holder was redone with a great new color and unique hooks.
 I love the new reclaimed wood valance shelf.

 Shutter Hook Projects